Remi Wolf on her upcoming tour new music and DJ Khaled at the VMAs

 When asked who she’d like to spend time with inside the ceremony, Remi Wolf mentioned her friend Omar Apollo as well as an infamous DJ she’d been hoping to run into.

-“I have been hanging out with Omar Apollo all day, so I hope to keep hanging out with him, beautiful boy,” she said.
+“I have been hanging out with Omar Apollo all day, so I hope to keep hanging out with him, beautiful boy,” she told us.
 “I’d like to meet DJ Khaled, that’d be fun.”

 Before heading into the VMAs, she told us what fans can expect next for her music.
 “I’m about to go on a North American headline tour starting in two weeks,” she said.
 “That’s going to be fun.
 [It’ll have] full production and be beautiful and awesome, there are still some tickets left for that one if you haven’t gotten them.”